westpa/user_submitted_scripts/Adaptive_Binning/README.txt

 Overview
 --------

+DEPRECATION WARNING: These versions of the Adaptive Algorithm (Minimal Adaptive Binning/MAB) is deprecated in favor of the bullt-in MAB BinMapper in WESTPA 2.0 (v2022.XX).
+The BinMapper includes the same functionality.
+For more information, see Tutorial 7.6 in our WESTPA Tutorials (https://github.com/westpa/tutorials).

 These are the instructions and necessary files needed for running the Adaptive Algorithm.
 The adaptive algorithm is designed to be used in n dimensions and with the enhanced feature favor multiple unique trajectories.
 Refer to (future paper) for more information.

 Using the script